We are pleased to announce that we remain a Good school following

 recruits staff and volunteers in line with safer recruitment processes.

 ensures that the necessary procedures are followed for dealing with any allegations of abuse against staff and volunteers

 monitors the appointment of a designated senior member of staff for dealing with issues concerning the safeguarding of children.

 accesses appropriate safeguarding children training as required.

 meets the Prevent Duty in our school as described in the Counter Terrorism and Security Act 2015 to have “due regard to the need to prevent people from being drawn into terrorism”.
 See our Safeguarding Policy.

 The Designated Lead Professional for Safeguarding and for Prevent is Mrs. Kathy Lambert (Headteacher)

-Mrs. Frances Pointer is the governor with responsibility for safeguarding and Prevent.
+Mrs. Christine Woodard is the Governor with responsibility for safeguarding and Prevent.

 The lead for online safety is Mr Bayes.